aidenzhou8/SpikingNN/README.md

 - **Population coding**: Groups of neurons for robust and parallelizable representation
 - **Learning mechanisms**: Via STDP (spike-timing-dependent plasticity)
 - **Data encoding**: Poisson encoding for visual stimuli
-- **Visualizations**: For single and groups of LIF neurons, synapses, and Poisson encoding.
+- **Visualizations**: For single and groups of LIF neurons, synapses, Poisson encoding, and STDP learning.

 ## Project Structure